stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 * Troy to send environmental data to New Mindflow
 * Reach out to African Artists on Cataylst - Andy
-* Marketing HOLON developing infographics, art marketplace strategy - Tyler Wales
+* Marketing HOLON developing infographics, branding of art marketplace - Tyler Wales